Abandoned & Little-Known Airfields:

 The original airport in Athens presumably closed when the new airport opened (in the 1970s?).

-as only the new airport was listed in the 1972 Flight Guide (according to Chris Kennedy),
+as only the new airport was listed in the 1972 Flight Guide (according to Chris Kennedy).

-the center portion of the former runway has become the site of a Kroger & Ames stores,
+The center portion of the former runway had become the site of a Kroger & Ames stores, and their parking lots covered a large portion of the former airport.

 Brian Pralgo recalled, "From 1996-97 I lived across the street from the old airfield.

 I remember seeing people use their radio-controlled cars & planes there.
+Also, student drivers practicing their parking skills."

-Jason Hitesman reported that "The old airfield is still used for driver training
+Jason Hitesman reported that "The old airfield is still used for driver training & by locals as a place to run RC cars & planes.

-Some of the old hangars are now used as county support buildings
+Some of the old hangars are now used as county support buildings & there is a farmers market that is held in some of them.

-I had used the eastern portion of the old runway for RC cars & launching model rockets
+I had used the eastern portion of the old runway for RC cars & launching model rockets quite often while a student at OU from 93-98

 but had never noticed that there were still remains of the runway to the west as well as the old airport buildings.